10 Operations and Analytics

 - Potential problems

-I am pointing this seemingly irrelevant step out for several reasons.
+We’ll ignore most of the features of a project management plan and focus on Objectives and Goals.
+However, we make this point for a couple of reasons.
 The first reason is that a project plan forces you to think about how to solve a problem.
-This is often the most challenging part.
+This is often the most difficult part.
 It also forces you to create some documentation around the project.
-If you do not create some essential documentation around your projects, it will eventually be used against you and not to your benefit.
-The problem will tend to sprawl.
+If you do not create some basic documentation around your projects it will eventually be used against you and not to your benefit.
 Make a habit of building project charters for any projects involving multiple stakeholders or external groups.
-It will make scoping projects much more manageable and help keep everyone on task and budget.
+It will make scoping projects much easier and help keep everyone on task and on budget which is indeed the point.

 10.2.1 Establishing objectives

-The business case is simply a statement indicating the project’s importance.
+The business case is simply a statement that indicates the importance of the project.
 It should demonstrate why the project needs to be addressed:

-Customer satisfaction has been linked to repeat purchases and demonstrably impacts year-over-year revenue.
-Additionally, customer satisfaction scores predictably degrade once attendance exceeds 30,000.
+Customer satisfaction has been linked to repeat purchases and has a demonstrable impact on year-over-year revenue.
+Additionally, customer satisfaction scores predicibly degrade once attendance exceeds 28,000.
 Surveys have concluded that improving these scores can be best achieved by decreasing the wait time at concessions throughout our venue.
-We can demonstrably impact season ticket renewals with over 100 games left in the season.
+With over 100 games left in the season, we have an opportuinty to demonstably impact season ticket renewals.
 Additionally, our capital budgets must be completed in the next sixty days.

 - This project is important